ehendrix23/tesla_dashcam/README.rst

                                 CROSS: 1/2 (640x480, video is 1280x1440)
                                 DIAMOND: 1/2 (640x480, video is 1920x976)
                             (default: None)
       --mirror              Video from side and rear cameras as if being viewed through the mirror.
-Default when not providing
+Default when not providing parameter --no-front.
+Cannot be used in combination with
-                            parameter --no-front.
-Cannot be used in combination with --rear. (default: None) --rear                Video from side and rear cameras as if looking backwards.
-Default when providing parameter --no-
+                            --rear. (default: None)
+      --rear                Video from side and rear cameras as if looking backwards.
+Default when providing parameter --no-front.
+Cannot be used in combination with --mirror. (default:
+                            None)
-                            front.
-Cannot be used in combination with --mirror. (default: None) --swap                Swap left and right cameras in output, default when side and rear cameras are as if looking backwards.
+      --swap                Swap left and right cameras in output, default when side and rear cameras are as if looking backwards.
 See --rear parameter. (default: None)
-      --no-swap             Do not swap left and right cameras, default when side and rear cameras are as if looking through a
+      --no-swap             Do not swap left and right cameras, default when side and rear cameras are as if looking through a mirror.
+Also see --mirror parameter (default: None)
-                            mirror.
-Also see --mirror parameter (default: None) --swap_frontrear      Swap front and rear cameras in output. (default: False) --background BACKGROUND
+      --swap_frontrear      Swap front and rear cameras in output. (default: False) --background BACKGROUND
                             Background color for video.
 Can be a color string or RGB value.
-Also see --fontcolor. (default:
+Also see --fontcolor. (default: black)
-                            black)
+      --title_screen_map    Show a map of the event location for the first 3 seconds of the movie.
+Requires the staticmap package (default: False)

     Camera Exclusion:
       Exclude one or more cameras: